-Note: This is a change from the way the "locate" clause was implemented in 1.8b and earlier.
+Historical Note: Starting in 1.8c, this represented a change from the way the "locate" clause was implemented in LISTSERV 1.8b and earlier.
 Earlier versions used a default of "AND" instead of "NEAR" between discrete search terms.
 The difference is that looks for JOE and SMITH close to each other rather than simply looking for instances of both terms in the entire document.
 You can still use AND explicitly.
 Note that 'a NEAR b NEAR c' is defined as '(a NEAR b) AND (b NEAR c)', so the NEAR operator is not fully commutative.